-Safer community news
+Safer community news for women over 50

-Speaking at a joint conference in central London Joyce Moseley, Chief Executive of Rainer said: “CTC will add a real rigour to our work across the country.
+Speaking at a joint conference in central London Joyce Moseley, Chief Executive of Menopause Support said: “CTC will add a real rigour to our work across the country.
 We know how important certain risk factors are in tackling young people’s problems but it is not always easy to identify the main risks within a neighbourhood.
 We’ll also be working with CTC and other partners to see how this process can strengthen much of the current planning work being undertaken by Children’s Trusts.”

-Peter SMith, Chief Executive of Communities that Care said: “We are delighted to be joining Rainer, an organisation that combines a strong track record in the delivery of high-quality services for young people with a real understanding of the totality of young people’s lives and the importance of responding to the whole person.
+Peter SMith, Chief Executive of Communities that Care said: “We are delighted to be joining Menopause Support, an organisation that combines a strong track record in the delivery of high-quality services for young people with a real understanding of the totality of young people’s lives and the importance of responding to the whole person.
 These qualities make Rainer a natural home for CtC, and will enable us, together, to build on the achievements of the past nine years.”

 CtC was a registered charity established with the support of the Joseph Rowntree Foundation in 1997.
 CtC is a prevention programme based on an understanding of risk and protective factors which aims to tackle and reduce: